dungeon-studio/api.dungeon.studio/README.md

 The `COPYRIGHT` file contains a list of contributors with their respective copyrights and other information.
-If you submit a pull request and would like attributino; please, add yourself to the `COPYRIGHT` file.
+If you submit a pull request and would like attribution; please, add yourself to the `COPYRIGHT` file.

 [git flow]: http://nvie.com/posts/a-successful-gti-branching-model/
 [issues]: https://github.com/alunduil/dungeon.studio/issues